acmoles/portfolio/portfolio/extra/toucanbox-personalisation.md

 ## Reflections

 Finding the right personalised experience for toucanBox users proved to be the core challenge.
-I prototyped dozens of ideas, some of which we released as live tests to gather data insights.
-These included a past box rating system, child personality quiz and parent survey/preferences.
-What emerged were two strong themes.
+By gathering qualitative data from user testing and quantitative data from live-data prototypes (released to a small segment of traffic), two strong themes emerged.
 Customers either wanted to directly choose their next box(es) or they hardly wanted to be involved in personalising their experience at all.

 <p class="subtitle">
   "I wouldn't add my preferences if I can choose my box.
 It's basically the same thing, except choosing is better."